 Pouring Tea until it is all expaporated

-Bu’s Tea Project includes durational art performance (click for video), public interactive performance, multi sensory performance installation, sound scapes, performance video, time based painting, mapping and sculpture.
+Bu’s Tea Project includes durational art performance, public interactive performance (at Nexus Arts 2022, at Woollarah Gallery at Red Leaf 2023), multi sensory installation, sound scapes, performance video, time based painting, mapping and sculpture.

 Performers Jingwei Bu, Lisa Myeong Joo, Henry Wollf and audiences.
 Woollarah Gallery at Redleaf.
 Photo by Hårvard Sagen and Jacqueline Angius Salvatore